-1.Click the Add/Remove Libraries button, in the lower area of the Libraries window.
+1.On the Tools menu, click Options.
+(Alternatively, click Add/Remove Libraries in the lower area of the Libraries window.)